Direct detection of pseudo-Nambu-Goldstone dark matter in a two Higgs doublet plus singlet extension of the SM

 In this work we consider \htm{an} extension of the \htm{simplest version of the} pNG DM model \htm{containing a second} Higgs doublet\htb{, which entails numerous advantages over the version with only one Higgs doublet.
-For instance, the former has been shown to \htm{be able to} realize a first-order EW phase transition~\cite{Biekotter:2021ovi, Zhang:2021alu} in contrast to the pNG DM model with only one Higgs doublet~\cite{Kannike:2019wsn}.} The scalar sector of the model consists of two doublets and one complex \htm{scalar} singlet and we will refer to this extension as S2HDM - the singlet extension of the of the two-Higgs doublet model.
+For instance, the former has been shown to \htm{be able to} realize a first-order EW phase transition~\cite{Biekotter:2021ovi, Zhang:2021alu} in contrast to the pNG DM model with only one Higgs doublet \htk{in which a first-order phase transition can be realized only if the scalar potential contains terms that spoil the tree-level cancellation of the DM-nucleon scattering cross sections~\cite{Kannike:2019wsn,Alanne:2020jwx}}.} The scalar sector of the model consists of two doublets and one complex \htm{scalar} singlet and we will refer to this extension as S2HDM - the singlet extension of the of the two-Higgs doublet model.
 The DM candidate originates from the \htm{imaginary part of the} singlet field while the \htm{real component of the singlet field aquires a vacuum expectaion value (vev) and} mixes with the other two CP-even fields from the two doublets.
 While the pseudoscalar and charged sectors phenomenology is very similar to that of the 2HDM, there are now three CP-even fields and one DM particle.
 The model was already studied in~\citere{Jiang:2019soj,Zhang:2021alu,Biekotter:2021ovi}. \htm{In \citere{Biekotter:2021ovi} the S2HDM was confronted with the relevant theoretical and experimental constraints, and, the interplay between the collider phenomenology and the dark-matter phenomenology was investigated in detail.}